Need help getting funds? Lendtek matches you with lenders instantly

 However, most trucking companies will likely need additional financing to buy equipment, hire new employees, and take their business to the next level.
 Let’s take a closer look at some options and when they may be a good fit for a trucking business.

-The Small Business Administration (SBA) offers several loan and financial assistance programs that can apply to trucking companies.
+The Small Business Administration (SBA) offers several loan and financial assistance programs that can work for trucking companies.
 Generally, SBA loans have low interest rates, long repayment terms, smaller down payments, and limited restrictions on how money is spent compared to private lenders.

-The SBA 7(a) Loan program is a popular option, as well as the Express loan that guarantees a decision within 36 hours.
+The SBA 7(a) Loan program is a popular option, as well as the Express loan, which offers an SBA response within 36 hours.

 If your capital needs aren’t exorbitant, an SBA Microloan is another option to consider.
-A trucking company would need to apply with a nonprofit or community-based organization to receive an SBA loan between up to $50,000.
+A trucking company would need to apply through an SBA-approved intermediary (typically a nonprofit lender) to receive up to $50,000.

 The federal government employs programs to ensure that small businesses are awarded a minimum percentage of federal contracting dollars each year.
 The SBA provides contracting assistance to small businesses through several programs, including the following: